rkgofiitk/academic-issues.github.io/Topics/ethical_computing.md

 The Constitution was amended after Roosevelt.
 The question is: why do US citizens think Roosevelt was so good?
 Does it mean most US citizens suffer from a crisis of ethics?

-I believe that scientific research should not be shackled.
+Scientific research should not be shackled.
 Almost all will agree that all religions strongly support the practice of ethics in all spheres of human society, including scientific research.
 Science and theology have often coexisted in harmony.
 The conflicts between Galileo and Copernicus with
 The church is well documented.
 Catholic Church banned Copernicus's theory and warned Galileo, but it could or did not stop the direction of scientific research.
 According to a [pew research document](https://www.pewresearch.org/science/2020/08/26/on-the-intersection-of-science-and-religion/), the conflict between